HacKanCuBa/blake2signer/docs/upgrade.md

 # Upgrade guide

+## To v2.2

+!!! success "Old signatures will work"
+    Data signed with previous versions (>=2.0, <=2.2) will still be valid.

+No public API was changed, so there's no change for you except that you can now choose to use `blake3`.

+Regarding the private API, several internal methods of the signers changed, and many were transferred to the `BLAKEHasher` class, and subclasses.
+Check out the corresponding commit and [docs](hashers.md):

+* [`abd17905`](https://gitlab.com/hackancuba/blake2signer/-/commit/abd17905cf571b25aa001329a0c815338161c947) - ✨ Add support for BLAKE3

 ## To v2.1

+!!! success "Old signatures will work"
+    Data signed with previous versions (>=2.0, <=2.1) will still be valid.

 The default compression level was hardcoded to 6 no matter which compressor was being used.
 This has changed so that the corresponding default compression level for the compressor is used.